Templates

 - Click the Create new issue button

-When the Create New Issue modal window is opened, fill in the required fields:
+In the Create new issue window, just fill in the required fields:

 - Select profile (e.g. Jira Integration) from the dropdown list